MihirDeshpande10/JIRA_SalesAnalyticProject/README.md

 Kanban delivery model

-The Kanban approach was chosen to reflect continuous analytics delivery, which is commonly used by data and BI teams where work is exploratory and not strictly time-boxed.
+--The Kanban approach was chosen to reflect continuous analytics delivery, which is commonly used by data and BI teams where work is exploratory and not strictly time-boxed.

-Work Structure
+--Work Structure
 Epic

-Sales Analytics Project
+--Sales Analytics Project
 Represents the overall business initiative of delivering sales analytics for management reporting.

-Tasks
+--Tasks

 Tasks capture major analytical deliverables that contribute directly to the Epic, such as: